jeremysinger/gijoe/README.md

   * This turns on the auto complete option as you type.
 * **loopLimit** (default option 100)
   * This is in the form of an integer.
 It states the maximum amount of loops you want before the code timesout.
+* **libraries** - This stores the libraries that are used during various parts of the the GIJOE course
+  * If you want to turn on a library then all you have to do is set the boolean for that libray to true.
+NOTE you can only use one of the libraries at a time
+  * If there are no libraries switched on then you will just get the console and the code evaluation